Sun Model Interior

 1. Stellar structure models must be calculated using numerical methods on the computer from the 4 equations of stellar structure.
 There are NO analytic solutions.

-2. Usually, for stellar structure models the boundary conditions for density and temperature are set to zero since they are so small that are negligible for the interior structure and can only be determined to any accuracy/precision by a stellar atmosphere model in any case.
+2. Usually for stellar structure models, the outer boundary conditions for density and temperature are set to zero since they are so small that are negligible for the interior structure and can only be determined to any accuracy/precision by a stellar atmosphere model in any case.

 3. Below is a table illustrating the center-to-surface variations in Sun quantities radius, interior luminosity, interior mass, density, temperature, and pressure.
 The surface values are determined by stellar atmosphere models.